xtx1130/cli/README.md

 ### 1.2.7 version

 + add chalk info,warning,error
++ fix server bug and add chalk for server

 ### TO DO

-+ make chalk as a class
++ fix bug and make out a ftp sever

 ## tips